tbroyer/blog.ltgt.net/_posts/2023-04-30-climate-friendly-software.md

 <aside role="doc-pullquote">Optimize for the perceived performance and battery life.</aside>

+Don't forget about the space taken by your app on the user's device too: users shouldn't have to make a choice between apps due to _no space left on device_, so when possible prefer a website or progressive web app (PWA) to a native application (you can still publish them to application stores if required, through tiny wrapper native apps).

+<aside role="doc-pullquote">When possible, prefer a website or PWA to a native application.</aside>

 ## A note to product managers

 The above advices were mostly technical, answering the question <q>What can I do as an architect or developer?</q>